leanprover-community/lean4web/client/public/themes/README.md

 You can use monaco themes to style the lean webeditor.
 Take a look at these [sample monaco themes](https://github.com/brijeshb42/monaco-themes/tree/master/themes).

+You can directly load custom themes in the settings.
+The upload expects a valid JSON monaco theme.

-To add a theme, you need two steps:
+To add a theme to the editor permanently, you need two steps:

 1. Add the json file here (in the `themes` folder)
 2. Add an `option` to the `select` in `Settings.tsx`.
 Make sure that the `value` of the `option` matches the filename (without '.json')!